jnordell/sidecar-demo/README.md

 The template will deploy one pod with the two relevant containers.
 As endpoint for the log a simple elasticsearch/kibana deployment will be done in the same project.
 The output plugin can be configured in the configurationMap.

+The elasticsearch and kibana containers used in this demo are not specific to OpenShift and hence needs some extra privileged's to be able to run.

 ## Setup

 1. Create a project in OpenShift

         $ oc new-project sidecar-demo

 2. Add the default service account to the SCC anyuid.
-This is needed as both elasticsearch and kibana needs to set users by them selfs.
+This is needed as both the elasticsearch and kibana container images sets user id.

         $ oc adm policy add-scc-to-user anuid system:serviceaccount:sidecar-demo:default